WDI-SEA/oop-inheritance-car/readme.md

 5. Repeat 3 and 4 until you pass all tests
 6. Move on to the next feature (start back at step 1)

+###Optional

+For more real-world TDD experience, pair up with a partner.
+Have one person write the tests, then the other person write the code to pass the tests.
+If you do this, make sure each person makes a pull request once finished.

 ##Part 1 -- Motorcycles